-86. Schools and colleges have obligations under the Equality Act 2010 (the Equality Act).

-87. According to the Equality Act, schools and colleges must not unlawfully discriminate against pupils or students because of their sex, race, disability, religion or belief, gender reassignment, pregnancy and maternity, or sexual orientation (protected characteristics).

-88. Whilst all of the above protections are important in the context of safeguarding, this guidance and the legal duties placed on schools and colleges, in relation to safeguarding and promoting the welfare of children, governing bodies and proprietors should carefully consider how they are supporting their pupils and students with regard to particular protected characteristics - including disability, sex, sexual orientation, gender reassignment and race.

-89. Provisions within the Equality Act allow schools and colleges to take positive action, where it can be shown that it is proportionate, to deal with particular disadvantages affecting pupils or students with certain protected characteristics in order to meet their specific need.
+- 86. Schools and colleges have obligations under the Equality Act 2010 (the Equality Act). - 87.
+According to the Equality Act, schools and colleges must not unlawfully discriminate against pupils or students because of their sex, race, disability, religion or belief, gender reassignment, pregnancy and maternity, or sexual orientation (protected characteristics). - 88.
+Whilst all of the above protections are important in the context of safeguarding, this guidance and the legal duties placed on schools and colleges, in relation to safeguarding and promoting the welfare of children, governing bodies and proprietors should carefully consider how they are supporting their pupils and students with regard to particular protected characteristics including disability, sex, sexual orientation, gender reassignment and race. - 89.
+Provisions within the Equality Act allow schools and colleges to take positive action, where it can be shown that it is proportionate, to deal with particular disadvantages affecting pupils or students with certain protected characteristics in order to meet their specific need.
 A school or college, could, for example, consider taking positive action to support girls if there was evidence they were being disproportionately subjected to sexual violence or sexual harassment.
-There is also a duty to make reasonable adjustments for disabled children and young people.

-90. Guidance to help schools understand how the Equality Act affects them and how to fulfil their duties under the Act can be found at Equality Act 2010: advice for schools - GOV.UK (www.gov.uk), it may also be useful for colleges.
-For further information Equality Act guidance | Equality and Human Rights Commission (equalityhumanrights.com).
+There is also a duty to make reasonable adjustments for disabled children and young people. - 90.
+Guidance to help schools understand how the Equality Act affects them and how to fulfil their duties under the Act can be found at Equality Act guidance | Equality and Human Rights Commission (equality humanrights.com).